Rush of Ikorr Rule Book v1.1

 Triggered abilities trigger automatically when a specific

-The END ability triggers during the End Phase of your turn.
+END: An END ability triggers during the End Phase of

-The SECURE ability triggers when that champion secures Ikorr.
+SECURE: A SECURE ability triggers when that champion

 Keyword Abilities: